davissp14/redis-proxy/README.md

 Redis Proxy
 ==============
-password:   Password to target redis server. ( Defaults to using `masterauth` )
+password:   Password of the target redis server. ( Defaults to using `masterauth` )
 hostname:   Hostname of the target redis server.
 port:       Port of the target redis server.
 cacert:     Path to the ca certificate.